codeenigma/billder/README.md

  * AWS      : the AWS account number to bill or null if not an Organizations account
  * contact  : the Xero GUID of the contact record for the same organisation
  * currency : the 3 letter ISO currency code
- * VAT      : either false or a decimal for the sales tax rate
+ * VAT      : either false or a decimal for the sales tax rate, e.g. 1.2 for 20%
  * EU       : boolean to say whether organisation is EC area or not
  * PO       : optional Purchase Order number to be included as a reference *